 How to apply

 Standard entry requirements apply.
-A typical offer is 280 UCAS points or successful completion of a Foundation Art and Design course or equivalent qualification.
+A typical offer is BCC at A-Level, DMM at BTEC.
 Students will be expected to have achieved GCSE English and Mathematics (or equivalent) at grade C or above.
 We welcome international applicants and encourage applications from those with a range of non-traditional educational or professional qualifications.

 Foundation Entry Requirements